 Breast Self-Examination

-According to the World Health Organization [1] and the American Cancer Society [3, 4], women should begin conducting self-exams in their early 20s, as the risk of breast cancer increases with age.
-Although early breast cancer symptoms often go unnoticed, consistent self-monitoring significantly increases the chance of identifying signs at an early stage, when treatment is most effective and survival rates exceed 90%.
+According to the World Health Organization [1] and American Cancer Society [3, 4], women should begin self-exams in their early 20s.
+Risk of breast cancer increases with age, and self-monitoring significantly increases your chance of identifying signs at early stage when treatment is most effective and survival rates exceed 90%.

 How and When to Perform a Self-Exam

-The best time to perform a self-examination is 7-10 days after the start of menstruation, when the breasts are least swollen or tender.
-Postmenopausal women should choose the same day each month to remain consistent.
+Best time is 7-10 days after the start of menstruation, this is when breasts are least swollen or tender.
+Postmenopausal women should choose the same day each month for consistency.

-- Palpation (in the shower): Wet skin allows fingers to glide more easily and may make it easier to feel changes in breast tissue.
+Palpation in the shower.
+Wet skin allows fingers to glide more easily – may make it easier to feel changes in breast tissue that you'd miss when skin is dry.

 Self-Examination vs. Clinical Screening

-While self-exams are helpful, they do not replace medical screening.
-As mentioned above, clinical breast exams and mammography are more accurate and can detect cancer before physical signs appear.
-The Centers for Disease Control and Prevention [6] recommends mammograms every 1-2 years for women aged 40-74, depending on individual risk factors.
+Self-exams are helpful.
+They don't replace medical screening though.
+Clinical breast exams and mammography are more accurate – can detect cancer before physical signs appear, before tumors are large enough to feel.
+The Centers for Disease Control and Prevention [6] recommends mammograms every 1-2 years for women aged 40-74; the frequency of preventive examinations depends on individual risk factors like family history, genetic mutations (BRCA1/BRCA2), prior breast biopsies showing atypical hyperplasia.

 Late Symptoms of Breast Cancer